paulshuker/textangle.nvim/README.md

    -- If a word is longer than line_width, hyphenate it.
 If false, words longer than -- line_width will overflow. hyphenate_overflow = true,
-   -- Repeat the indent found on the first line on every line.
-An indent can be tabs or -- spaces. keep_indent = true,
-   -- If the first given line contains one of these prefixes (after any optional -- indentation), then the prefix is repeated on every line.
-This is useful for -- single-line comments.
-Whitespace must match too.
-Set to { } to disable. kept_prefixes = { "-- ", "// ", "# " },
    -- When disabled, textangle will silently do nothing whenever called. disable = false,
 }